 Every car is different which means that most newly qualified drivers are very familiar with their instructor’s vehicle.
 When you get your first car, you should take some time to get to know it and understand how it works.
 After all, the bite will be different and controls like the windscreen wipers may even be in a different place.

 Pass Plus Courses

 Drivers who are nervous about getting behind the wheel on their own might find it beneficial to seek out a pass plus course.
 They take just 6 hours to compete, don’t require a formal test and cover things like motorway driving and night driving for those who think they are not experienced enough to drive solo just yet.

 Aside from speeders and drink drivers, under-confident and inexperienced drivers can be a big danger to the road.
 After all, there is no instructor to save the day when you get behind the wheel of your own car!

 Although many veteran drivers say that you learn more about driving once you have passed your test than you do during your lessons, it is important to remember our advice.
 After all, one simple mistake can have devastating consequences!

-To find out more about our range of used cars, get in contact with a member of the V12 Sports and Classics team today!
+To find out more about our finance options or to buy a car, get in contact with a member of the V12 Sports and Classics team today!